thegamecracks/thegamecracks.github.io/docs/python/invoking_modules.rst

 (``python``, ``python3``, ``python3.11``, ``py``, etc.).
 Beginners to this (especially to the command-line) may not understand how these commands are provided by the `PATH`_ environment variable.
-If they take the shortest path through the `official installer`_, their system's PATH will not be updated to include ``python`` or any package entrypoints like |pip|_.
+If they take the shortest path through the `official installer`_, their system's PATH won't be updated to include ``python`` or any package entrypoints like |pip|_.
 However, the installer does include the `Python Launcher for Windows`_ by default, providing the ``py`` command to invoke python.
 With ``py`` alone,